Izaek256/Lostnfound/ItemsServer_Documentation.md

 ```php
 function connectDB()
 ```
-- **Purpose**: Establish connection to the centralized database on ServerB
+- **Purpose**: Establish connection to the centralized database on UserServer
 - **Returns**: mysqli connection object
 - **Error Handling**: Dies with error message if connection fails
 - **Usage**: Used by all API endpoints to access the database